lightning/bolts/05-onchain.md

 timeout: there's no way to signal early failure.

 If an HTLC is too small to appear in *any* commitment transaction, it can be safely failed immediately.
-Otherwise, if a HTLC isn't in our commitment transaction we need to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it, before we fail it, hence the wait.
-The requirement that we fail the incoming HTLC before its own timeout still applies as an upper bound.
+Otherwise, if a HTLC isn't in our commitment transaction a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it before the node fails it, hence the wait.
+The requirement that the incoming HTLC be failed before its own timeout still applies as an upper bound.

 ## HTLC Output Handling: Their Commitment, Their Offers

+Each HTLC output can only be spent by us, the recipient, using the payment preimage.
+If we don't have the preimage (and don't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.

 We can only spend their HTLC outputs if we have the payment preimage.
 If we don't have the preimage (and don't discover it), it's their